benob/recasepunc/README.md

 This system converts a sequence of lowercase tokens without punctuation to a sequence of cased tokens with punctuation.

-It is trained to predict both aspects at the token level in a multitask fashion, from fine-tuned Bart representations.
+It is trained to predict both aspects at the token level in a multitask fashion, from fine-tuned BERT representations.

 The model predicts the following recasing labels:
 - lower: keep lowercase